 Spiti Valley Weather in May

-Pleasant and warm is what will describe the climate in Spiti valley in may the best.
-Sun however will really be harsh though once you reach the barren of Spiti valley; so ensure that you are carrying some good sunblock lotion.
-Nights will be still be cold with temperature dropping drastically and close to 0 degrees.
-Even during day, it will be warm but you will still feel the chill in the wind.
+Pleasant and warm are the two words that will describe the climate of Spiti valley in may the best.
+The days will even feel a little hot at noon but nights will still be very cold with temperature dropping drastically and close to 0 degrees.
+Even during the day, it will be warm but you will still feel the chill in the wind.

 Spiti Valley Temperature in May